 The small lecture and laboratory classes are taught by practicing pediatric echocardiologists who have years of experience in this developing specialty.
 In addition, students will train with real infant/pediatric patients during the laboratory portion of the program and individualized scanning instruction.
-West Coast Ultrasound Institute’s clinical labs are equipped with state-of-the-art Philips HD-7 machines.
+West Coast Ultrasound Institute has created the “My Child, My Heart”

 Students enrolled in the Pediatric Cardiac Ultrasound and Congenital Heart Disease program will be trained in the following areas:

 - Cardiac Embryology

 - Principles of Pediatric Echocardiographic Imaging

 - Usage of the segmental approach in the diagnosis of congenital heart disease

 - Pathophysiology and echocardiographic evaluation of congenital heart lesions and acquired cardiac disease in the pediatric population

 Each student will be placed in a dedicated Pediatric Echocardiography Laboratory for a one (1) month externship.
 The Pediatric Cardiac Ultrasound and Congenital Heart Disease program is nine (9) months in length, divided into three (3) modules.
 Students must attend and successfully pass all three (3) modules in order to meet graduation requirements:

 - For the BEVERLY HILLS CAMPUS:

 - Clock Hours: 864 | Quarter Credit Hours: 48.5 | 9 Months